Presentable signatures and initial semantics: Categories of modules over monads

 \subsection{The total category of modules}

 We already introduced the category $\Mod(R)$ of modules with fixed base $R$.
-It is often useful to consider a larger category which collects modules with different bases.
-To this end, we need first to introduce the notion of pullback. \begin{definition}[Pullback] Let $f\colon R\rar S$ be a morphism of monads and $M$ an $S$-module.
-The module substitution
+Here we consider a larger category which collects modules with different bases.
+To this end, we need first to introduce the notion of pullback. \begin{defi}[Pullback] Let $f\colon R\rar S$ be a morphism of monads and $M$ an $S$-module.
+The composition